Why Science Should Be Carefully Evaluated

 It is so important to remember this happens on both sides, and so to take the advice of any single source lightly.
 The important thing to notice is trends that show up over time, from a variety of sources.

-It’s also important to note that people have individual body chemistries, and that even if something appeared to help some, it may not help you.
+It’s also important to note that people have individual body chemistry, and that even if something appeared to help some, it may not help you.
 People are not carbon copies.
 They are unique individuals with unique needs, and “one size” does not fit all.

 Finally, avoid those who are spouting dogma on either side.
 Those who believe that vaccines always are beneficial are as bad as those who say anyone who chooses a vaccine is crazy.
-Those “science lovers” who call the rest of the world “science denyers” have made science into their own religion, and it’s not healthy.
+Those “science lovers” who call the rest of the world “science deniers” have made science into their own religion, and it’s not healthy.
 Science is imperfect and inexact because that is the nature of people and the world at large.
 When scientists believe in science above all else — it is religion.
 Science should be done, but should be interpreted and evaluated with a little common sense.

 In general, if someone refuses to believe that vaccines are a decision to weigh carefully, and that you are intelligent enough to do your own research — ignore.